spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/customer/customers/add-customer-addresses.md

     The **View** page opens with the address displayed in the **ADDRESSES** pane.

 **Tips and tricks**
 The first address added is used for both billing and shipping.
-To use diiffer
+To use different addresses, add one more address for the customer and select billing and shipping addresses by [editing the customer](/docs/scos/user/back-office-user-guides/{{page.version}}/customer/customers/edit-customers.html)

-### Reference information: Adding customer addresses
+## Reference information: Add a customer address

 The following table describes the attributes you enter and select when adding a new customer address.